-The taste is pleasant, and reminds me of summer holidays when I’ve used it on my other half, akin to licking a tropical ice lolly albeit minus the ‘ice’ element.
+The taste is pleasant and reminds me of summer holidays when I’ve used it on my other half, akin to licking a tropical ice lolly albeit minus the ‘ice’ element.
 The bottle’s flip top opening is easy to use with no leaks or drips.
-Consistency of this lubricant is not too sticky, and it lasts a decent time before having to reapply.
+The consistency of this lubricant is not too sticky, and it lasts a decent time before having to reapply.
 It’s a bit runnier than the Doc Johnson Ultra lube (which is not flavoured), but it is a good value option compared with other branded flavoured lubricants.

 Nature Lovin’ Lubricants – Koala – Strawberry Margarita

-This kitsch and cute Koala-shaped bottle of Strawberry Margarita lubricant was purchased from Star Sex Toys USA, for $16.43.
+This kitsch and cute Koala-shaped bottle of Strawberry Margarita lubricant were purchased from Star Sex Toys USA, for $16.43.
 It is water-soluble and compatible with latex, rubber and plastic according to the label on the back.
 I’ve used it with condoms and it seems perfectly fine.
-I’m not so sure about it’s compatibility with silicone-based toys, since it contains Dimethyl Polysiloxane.
+I’m not so sure about its compatibility with silicone-based toys since it contains Dimethyl Polysiloxane.
 Admittedly, I inadvertently used it with a couple of silicone toys before reading the ingredients.
 Touch wood, they seem to be intact and don’t show obvious signs of degradation, though I’ve never seen what silicone-based lubricants actually do to silicone toys.
 Perhaps that can be a scientific experiment for when I want to have a silicone toy clear-out (!)